hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/view_control.rst

 Isometric View:
 ===============

-This button sets the view orientation to what a Draughtsman understands as a true Isometric view.
+This button sets the view orientation to what a Draftsman understands as a true Isometric view.
 This is achieved by rotating a ``Front`` view 45 degrees about its vertical axis, then 35.2644 degrees about its horizontal axis.
 In the system this is achieved using an Absolute View Rotation of: